frimtec/pikett-assist/README.md

 If the SMS alarming system in use sends daily test alarms to verify the alarming chain from end to end, PAssist can be configured to automatically receive and acknowledge them, without interrupting the user.
 On a configured daily check time, PAssist verifies if the expected test alarms have been received.
-If not, PAssist will race an alert with a configured ringtone and starts a vibration pattern until you confirm the missing test alarm with a swipe button.
+If not, PAssist will raise an alert with a configured ringtone and starts a vibration pattern until you confirm the missing test alarm with a swipe button.
 Test alarms can be configured for different contexts, as your alarming system may send a test alarms